The C language

 C++

-C++ original goal was to offer and object oriented programming language compatible with C. Later it incorporated generics as well in the form of 'templates'.
+C++ original goal was to offer and object oriented programming language but still be compatible with C. Later it incorporated generics as well in the form of 'templates'.

 -